maltsev/react-joyride-debug/README.md

 After you run both instances (CRA and vite) try to navigate between steps.
 In the CRA instance it'd work but not in vite one.

+The React Joyride code is located in `src/App.jsx`.